Stray and Nuisance Cats

-Cats are highly valued companion pets in thousands of Australian households.
 Cats are an excellent companion and when properly cared for, they fit in very well to our family and community life, providing pleasure and company for many people.
-However, when things go wrong, uncared for cats suffer unnecessarily, are a nuisance in our neighbourhoods, represent a health risk and can do very serious damage to our fauna.

-Residents are entitled to enjoy their garden without cats roaming onto the property.
+However, not everyone loves cats, especially if the neighbourhood is occupied by many cats.
+Whether cats are owned, semi-owned or stray and feral, they can cause problems by roaming onto neighbours’ properties.
+Residents are entitled to enjoy their garden without cats roaming onto their property.
 Cats are not permitted on private property without permission, or to cause a nuisance.
 Cats - whether owned, semi-owned or stray and feral - wandering and trespassing on a neighbour’s property can:

-Council receives many complaints from residents who have experienced any or all of the above and are asking for assistance.
+Council receives many complaints from residents who have experienced any or all of the above and are asking for the assistance of cat owners.

 Residents who have concerns about a cat’s nuisance behaviour should first try approaching the cat’s owner in an amicable manner.
 The owner may not be aware of the cat’s behaviour and will then be in a position to address concerns.
 This often avoids the need for expensive legal proceedings that are often time consuming and damaging to neighbourly relations.

-If your cat is found wandering off your property and is not identified it can be seized and impounded.
-You may have to pay a fine when reclaiming your cat from the Council pound.
-If your cat is caught and taken to the Council pound, you will be contacted using information from your cat's registration tag or microchip.
-Your cat can be collected after paying a release fee and you may receive a fine.
+If your cat is found wandering off your property and is not identified, it can be seized and impounded.
+We will use your cat's registration tag or microchip to contact you.
+Your cat will be released to your care after paying a release fee and you may receive a fine.

-If the cat is not micro-chipped the cat will be left for the pound to re-home.
+If your cat is not micro-chipped or tagged the cat will be left for the pound to re-home.

 Cats Repeatedly Roaming onto Neighbouring Properties